-Our short course, Process Modeling and Optimization for Process Engineering took place on June 21-27, 2001.
-This year we were very pleased with the outcome of our course.
-We had 11 attendees from around the world, both from industry and academia.
+Our short course, Process Modeling and Optimization for Process Engineering will take place on June 21-27, 2001.
 The course has been extensively revised and includes the following modules:

-a) Conceptual Design - taught on Thursday and Friday (June 21-22), with focus on support tools for design and information management, equation-based modeling and conceptual methods for process synthesis.
+a) Conceptual Design - to be taught Thursday and Friday (June 21-22), will focus on support tools for design and information management, equation-based modeling and conceptual methods for process synthesis.

-b) Optimization - taught on Saturday and Monday (June 23 and 25), with focus on modeling and algorithms for nonlinear programming and mixed integer programming including disjunctive programming and applications to process optimization.
+b) Optimization - to be taught on Saturday and Monday (June 23 and 25), will focus on modeling and algorithms for nonlinear programming and mixed integer programming including disjunctive programming and applications to process optimization.

-c) Process Operations - taught on Tuesday and Wednesday (June 26-27), with focus on differential/algebraic models for real time optimization and parameter estimation, and on mixed-integer programming models for process scheduling and supply chain management.
+c) Process Operations.
+To be taught on Tuesday and Wednesday (June 26-27), will focus on differential/algebraic models for real time optimization and parameter estimation, and on mixed-integer programming models for process scheduling and supply chain management.

-The course included extensive workshops where participants obtained hands-on experience with various software packages.
-Course materials included extensive notes, the GAMS software, documentation and case study, and our textbook "Systematic Methods of Chemical Process Design."
-Dates for next year's course have not been set yet.
-Nevertheless, if you are interested in attending this course next summer, please contact Toni McIltrot at 412-268-3573, or e-mail: tm21@andrew.cmu.edu.
+The course has been extensively reorganized and includes extensive workshops where participants obtain hands-on experience with various software packages.
+The course also includes extensive notes, the GAMS software, documentation and case study, and our textbook "Systematic Methods of Chemical Process Design."
+If you are interested in attending this course, please contact Toni McIltrot at 412-268-3573, or e-mail: tm21@andrew.cmu.edu